RELAY TEAMS

 Finisher Medals & Awards

 Each relay team member will receive a finisher medal.
-You and your team mates can have fun all running down the finish line chute together to get your medals, or if you can’t go together, just show the “R” on your leg to a volunteer handing out awards to get your medal.
+If you’re the swimmer or the biker tell the volunteer at the finish line that you’re a relay member to get your medal.
 The top three teams will receive a team award.

 Example: